bharris12/multiscale_brain/README.md

 # Multiscale Co-expression in the Brain
-Scripts and some small datafiles for "Multiscale Co-expression in the Brain"
+Scripts and small datafiles for "Multiscale Co-expression in the Brain"

-In order to do this analysis thousands of data files were created that are not feasible to share.
-There are lots of scripts and files needed to just manage all the paths and a large portion of all scripts are dedicated just to manage the files or parititoning data.
-As a result **these scripts, in their current form, will not be immediately usable**.
-However, in this README we highlight the scripts that include critical functions for key algorithms and functions used in the analysis.
+ **These scripts, in their current form, will not be immediately usable**.
+We highlight the scripts that include critical functions for key algorithms and functions used in the analysis.
+We also include the notebooks used to create figures.

+### Environment
 All of the analysis was done in either python3 or R. An overview of the python3 environment is in `python_requirements.txt`.
 In the repository  `r_session_info.yaml` describes the R environment.

-Most scripts are run on the command line and include command line arguments to change parameters.
-In general scripts are run on a per dataset basis.
-Datasets are referenced using a name and then the programs rely on a dictionary that is stored in a file to map the location of the Andata File and cluster annotation info.
-A few scripts, mainly related to the Network Performance section are used in the notebooks.
+Unless otherwise stated, scripts are run on the command line and include command line arguments to change parameters.

 ## Data
 Data to recapitulate these results can be aquired from [The NEMO archive](https://assets.nemoarchive.org/dat-ch1nqb7)

 We used the aligned data and provided metadata for the 7 datasets.
-They were downloaded and stored as Andata objects (convert to Loom for use in R) along with the metadata.
+They were downloaded and stored as Andata objects (convert to Loom or SingleCellExperiments for use in R) along with the metadata.
+In the programs, datasets are referenced using a name and then the programs rely on a dictionary that is stored in a file to map the location of the Andata File and cluster annotation info.
+In the code this dictionary is stored as the variable `dataset_dict`.

-We do include some small critical datafiles here.
+As github is not designed for sharing data, especially, larger data, we only include a few small and critical datafiles.

 `datasets_used.csv` includes GEO numbers of the bulk expression data we used from GEMMA.
 The actual data can be downloaded and parsed using code in `download_gemma.r` and `parse_gemma_files.r` (Paths will need to be changed).